bmlindor/ttv_ss/AAREADME.md

 0).
 Updated TTVFaster to be compatible with Julia v1.3 1).
 With transit times of Earth & Venus, can infer both of their masses, as well as existence of Jupiter first then Moon 2).
-Wrote plotting functions for histograms of posterior results, transit timing variations of individual contributions from bodies, and logLikelihoods.
+Created plot of transit timing variations of individual contributions from bodies 3).
+Wrote plotting functions for histograms of posterior results and logLikelihoods

 ##########################	Writing Tasks	##########################
 1).
 Write up model desctription (as above) [  ]
 2).
 Complete bibliography. [  ]
 2a).
 Find relevant papers and add them to .bib file [ x ] 2b).
 Read and summarize relevant papers [  ]

 ##########################  Project Tasks ##########################
 1).
 Makes plots of the contributions of individual bodies (including the ones we are neglecting). [ x ]